 The immune cells– the neutrophils, T-cells, and other microbes generally keep the candida population under control, but when they are out of balance, problems begin to arise.

-Mushrooms not only enhance the immune system, they increase the good bacteria, suppress the bad bacteria, and help support yeast and fungal overgrowth conditions like candida.
+Mushrooms not only enhance the immune system, but they also increase the good bacteria, suppress the bad bacteria, and help support yeast and fungal overgrowth conditions like candida.

 If you’re dealing with candida issues, don’t be afraid to incorporate the superfood mushrooms into your diet, they can help!
 The species listed below are best.